Yale School of Art: Study

 The degree of Master of Fine Arts is the only degree offered by the School of Art.
 It is conferred upon recommendation of the faculty after successful completion of all course work in residence and after a faculty-approved thesis presentation.
 The minimum residence requirement is two years.
 All candidates’ work is reviewed by faculty at the end of each term.
 Yale College, the undergraduate division of Yale University, offers a Bachelor of Arts degree program with a major in art.
 Undergraduate applicants wishing to major in art at Yale must apply to Yale College directly.

 The program in art offers courses that, through work in a variety of media, provide an experience in the visual arts as part of a liberal education as well as preparation for graduate study and professional work.
-Courses at the 100 level stress the fundamental aspects of visual formulation and articulation.
-Courses numbered 200 through 499 offer increasingly intensive study leading to greater specialization in one or more of the visual disciplines such as graphic design, painting/printmaking, photography, and sculpture.

-The prerequisites for acceptance into the major are a sophomore Review, which is an evaluation of work from studio courses taken at Yale School of Art, and five terms of introductory (100-level) courses.
-Four must be completed at the time of the Sophomore Review.
-Visual Thinking (Art 111a or b) and Basic Drawing (Art 114a or b) are mandatory.
-In exceptional cases, arrangements for a special review during the junior year may be made with the director of undergraduate studies in art.

-For graduation as an art major, a total of fourteen 14 course credits in the major field is required.
-These fourteen course credits must include the following: (1) five prerequisite courses at the 100 level (including Visual Thinking and Basic Drawing); (2) five 200-level and above courses; (3) the Junior Major Seminar (Art 395a) or Critical Theory in the Studio (Art 201b); (4) the Senior Project (Art 495b); and (5) two courses in the History of Art.
-Suggested program guidelines and specific requirements for the various areas of concentration are available from the director of undergraduate studies.
-A suggested program guideline is as follows:

-Freshman year studio courses, two terms sophomore year studio courses, three terms art history, one term junior year studio courses, three terms including the junior major seminar art history, one term senior year studio courses, four terms including the senior project.

 The School of Art offers professional instruction in four interrelated areas of study: graphic design, painting/printmaking, photography, and sculpture.

 The graduate student's primary educational experience is centered on studio activity.
 Supporting this are structured courses such as drawing, filmmaking, and the relativity of color.

+The Yale Daily News reported in February 2007 that 1,215 applicants for its class of 2009 sought admission to 55 places.
+The Yale Alumni Magazine reported in November 2008 that the School admitted sixty-five applicants from among 1,142 for its class of 2010, and that fifty-six enrolled (5.7% acceptance rate).